rabix/rabix.github.io/cwl-patterns.md

----
-title: "CWL Patterns"
+# CWL Patterns
-description: "Tips for Using the Common Workflow Language"
+_Tips for Using the Common Workflow Language_
----

 This page contains some common patterns that are found when describing tools and workflows in CWL.
 It is meant for users